SocietyForArtisticResearch/rc-pandoc-help/03-A-tools-1.md

 * Make sure the tool size matches the length of the text within.
 If the text is too long, it will result in __scrollbars__.

 * It is possible to insert image or even iframes within an HTML tool, but it is not recommended in most situations.
-Preferably media is added to the catalogue using the appropriate tools, to avoid the of risk external content going missing when it is removed by the original source.
+Preferably media is added to the catalogue using the appropriate tools, to avoid the risk of external content going missing when it is removed by the original source.
 Never copy a media link from a resource in the RC, since it has a timeout.

 * Be careful making very large texts within a single HTML tool, this may result in unexpected overlap when your exposition is viewed with another browser.
 3 or 4 paragraphs per tool is a good average.
-If you do make a large HTML tool, keep a large margin at the bottom bordor.
+If you do make a large HTML tool, keep a large margin at the bottom border.

 * You can also choose the colour or the background of the text using the colour tools, insert symbols and tables, and control the edits with the __show